Glossary of Terms

 A bitmap is a mapped array of pixels that can be saved as a file.
 Both JPEG and GIF are bitmap graphic formats.

 Short for Web browser, a software application used to locate and display Web pages.
-The two most popular browsers are Netscape Navigator and Microsoft Internet Explorer .
+The two most popular browsers are Google Chrome and Safari .

 Abbreviation of C ommon G ateway I nterface , a specification for transferring information between a World Wide Web server and a CGI program .
 A CGI program is any program designed to accept and return data that conforms to the CGI specification.
 The program could be written in any programming language , including C , Perl , Java , or Visual Basic .